Welcome to all students of

 IMPORTANT STUDENT NOTICE:

-Calling all Occupational Therapy and Physio Students starting September 2020
+Calling all Occupational Therapy, Physio and Nursing Students starting September 2021

 You will require three Heb B vaccinations for your course.
 Please keep these dates free and try to arrange activities in the afternoon.

 1st & 2nd November 2021 2nd

 Once you have registered during Welcome Week please contact

 the Student Health Centre on 01904 439101 to make your appointment.

 Please feel free to read our Statement of Intent Document in PDF format or read it online in the panel to your right.

 Tell us what you think!